-Even without the special incentives that membership in a currency area gives, there are several reasons why countries tend to run excessive and timeinconsistent deficits.
-Some of the factors push governments to borrow extensively irrespective to their economic situation, some of them support either pro-cyclical or counter-cyclical fiscal policy.
+Even without the special incentives that membership in a currency area gives, there are several reasons why countries may run excessive and time-inconsistent deficits.
+Some of the factors push governments to borrow extensively irrespective to their economic situations, others support either pro-cyclical or counter-cyclical fiscal policy.
 Selecting those which account for unwanted, time-inconsistent procyclical deficits would be important for building the optimal incentives mechanisms.

-One of the reasons for running deficits has been diagnosed by Barro (1979) with the so called "tax smoothing model".
+One of the reasons for running deficits was diagnosed by Barro (1979) with the so called "tax smoothing model".
 According to the model, budget deficits and surpluses serve as a cushion that buffers low and high private spending in the economy.
-Since keeping government tax rates constant increases stability and induces private, governments adjust only the amount of their spending.
-Thus, with constant tax rates budget deficits are higher during the negative shocks.
-What according to Barro is a reason for running deficits in hard economic times, supports the idea of the optimality of counter-cyclical policies rather than explains procyclical tendencies of some EMU Member States.
+Since keeping government tax rates constant increases stability and induces private activity, governments adjust only the amount of their spending.
+Thus, with constant tax rates budget deficits are higher during negative shocks.
+But what according to Barro is a reason for running deficits in hard economic times, supports the idea of the optimality of counter-cyclical policies rather than explaining the procyclical tendencies of some EMU Member States.

-Why governments are tempted by the extensive spending during sound economic times is explained partially by the concept of fiscal illusion reexamined in Buchanan and Wagner (1977).
+Why governments are tempted by increased spending during sound economic times is explained partially by the concept of fiscal illusion reexamined in Buchanan and Wagner (1977).
 According to this idea, the public does not understand government budget constraints and believes in the sustainability of overestimated expenditures and underestimated revenues.
 A strong desire to be re-elected pushes ruling governments to take advantage of the asymmetry of information to win over voters, thus ending with debts.
 A ruling government is thus never willing to run surpluses, neither during recessions, nor recoveries.
-Alesina (2004) goes a step further and proves that an environment of corruption and imperfect information leads to favors paid by governments to special interests mostly during the booms.
+Alesina and Tabellini (2005) go a step further and prove that an environment of corruption and imperfect information leads to favors paid by governments to special interests mostly during the booms.
 Another political economy factor that can support pro-cyclical fiscal policy is the electoral cycle.
 Nordhaus (1975) notes that voters reward the politicians that attract them with expansionary policies without bearing in mind that pre-electoral expansionary policies will not be followed by the "necessary" budget surpluses.

-Although there are several factors behind the pro-cyclical tendencies of fiscal authorities, an overall conclusion can be drawn: countries with less developed institutions, larger asymmetries of information between governments and the public and higher levels of debt will find it harder to resist the temptation to run excessive deficits.
+Although there exist several factors behind the pro-cyclical tendencies of fiscal authorities, an overall conclusion can be drawn: countries with less developed institutions, larger asymmetries of information between governments and the public and higher levels of debt will find it harder to resist the temptation to run excessive deficits (for empirical results see e.g. Gavin and Perotti (1997)).